 We are wrapping up our yearly summer trip to Iowa.
 This year my 20-year high school reunion coincided with our family reunion, so we have been busy spending time with family members and also catching up with classmates that I haven't seen in a decade or two.
-Dan and I are wrapping up our time away by sitting on my aunt and uncle's deck overlooking the lake, while listening to the waves crash onto the shore and gazing at the sun as it sets behind the trees.
-We will be out the door early tomorrow in order to make it back for Elijah's therapies (that we have missed for the past four weeks--yikes).
+Dan and I are finishing up our time away by sitting on my aunt and uncle's deck overlooking the lake, listening to the waves crash onto the shore and gazing at the sun as it sets behind the trees.
+We will be out the door early tomorrow in order to make it back for Elijah's therapies (that we have missed for the past four weeks-yikes!).

 Preheat your oven to 350 degrees F. Coat a 9x13 pan with cooking spray and set aside.

 18.25-oz. box yellow cake mix

 Using a hand-held mixer, beat on medium speed until combined.
 Press into the bottom of the prepared pan and set aside.

 In a large bowl, combine: